 Senior level education interns seeking a BA degree should begin the Volusia Schools online application and wait for directions for fingerprinting via email.
 MA degrees requiring a full daily internship(8-16 weeks in length) should begin the online application as well, if a cooperating teacher and evaluation is needed.

-MA degrees in need of practicum hours (field experience only), please inquire with the Voluisa contacts listed above and refer to the junior level requirements listed below.
+MA degrees in need of practicum hours (field experience only), please inquire with the Volusia contacts listed above and refer to the junior level requirements listed below.

 Cooperating professors seeking placement should use the placement request form:

 All senior interns will be asked to attend a Senior Internship Orientation at the Volusia District Offices.
 Interns will receive time, date, location and details via email and their cooperating professor.

 (UCF students only) must submit an Internship Request Form to the district's recruitment department.
 UCF professors will assist senior interns with this process.
 All UCF students must complete the VCS online application as well.

 Students will be notified by the cooperating college or university professor of their placement.
 The cooperating professor and cooperating teacher will coordinate program requirements ensuring student interns receive the full benefits of their internship.

 Supervising Teacher Requirements